AlGoulas/bio2art/README.md

 # Bio2Art
-Convert biological neural networks to artificial neural networks by creating recurrent neural networks based on the topology dictated by empirical connectomes.
+Convert biological neural networks to recurrent neural networks based on the topology dictated by the empirical biological networks.

 ![bio_and_art_connectomes](bio_and_art_connectomes.png)